otacke/h5pxapikatchu/readme.txt

 2. You cannot only view the stored data, but also download them as an CSV file.

 == Changelog ==

+= 0.2.2 =
+- Add support for privacy support functions of WordPress.

 = 0.2.1 =
 - Fix bug that prevented recording of events.